Appsilon/shiny.i18n/README.md

 How to install?
 ---------------

 **Note!
 This library is still in its infancy.
-Api might change in the future.**
+API might change in the future.**

 At the moment it's possible to install this library through [devtools](https://github.com/hadley/devtools).